Eating made easy

-What’s in an all-you-care-to-eat mandatory resident meal plan?
+What’s in an all-you-care-to-eat meal plan?

 Whether you’re enjoying a meal with friends or snacking on the go, you’ll reap multiple benefits from your meal plan.

-Mandatory meal plan benefits
+Meal plan benefits

 How we keep you safe during COVID-19